zcharz/gesture-timer/README.md

-handtracking kitchen timer made using ionic, handtrack.js
+handtracking kitchen timer made using angular, ionic, and handtrack.js